Opel: Oceania

 Many Opel models or models based on Opel architectures have been sold in Australia and New Zealand under the Holden marque, such as the Holden Barina (1994–2005), which were rebadged versions of the Opel Corsa, the Holden Astra, a version of the Opel Astra, and the Captiva 5, a version of the Opel Antara.
 In New Zealand, the Opel Kadett and Ascona were sold as niche models by General Motors New Zealand in the 1980s, while the Opel brand was used on the Opel Vectra until 1994.

 For the first time ever, the Opel brand was introduced to Australia on 1 September 2012, including the Corsa, Astra, Astra GTC, and Insignia models.
 On 2 August 2013, Opel announced it was ending exports to Australia due to poor sales, with only 1,530 vehicles sold in the first ten months.

 After the closure of Opel Australia, Holden imported newer Opel models such as the Astra GTC (ceased 1 May 2017), Astra VXR (Astra OPC), Cascada (ceased 1 May 2017), and Insignia VXR (Insignia OPC, ceased 1 May 2017), under the Holden badge.
 The 2018 5th-gen Holden Commodore ZB is a badge-engineered Opel Insignia, replacing the Australian-made, rear-wheel-drive Commodore with the German-made front-wheel/all-wheel-drive Insignia platform; however this model is no longer offered since the closure of Holden.

 Opel returned to the New Zealand market in 2022, backed by the existing importer of the Peugeot and Citroën brands.
 Opel's New Zealand model line-up consists of the Corsa, Mokka, Astra and Grandland models, with the first two in both electric and petrol drivetrains.

 Asia

 China

 Opel's presence in China recommenced in 2012 with the Antara, and added the Insignia estate in 2013.
 Opel-derived models are also sold as Buick.
 On 28 March 2014, Opel announced that it would leave China in 2015.

 Japan

 Opel was long General Motors' strongest marque in Japan, with sales peaking at 38,000 in 1996.
 However, the brand was withdrawn from the Japanese market in December 2006, with just 1,800 sales there in 2005.
 Since then, Opel has not sold any cars or SUVs in Japan.
-Opel has been back on the Japanese market since 2022.
+In December 2019, Groupe PSA announced intentions for Opel to return on the Japanese market in 2022, however the plan was eventually delayed indefinitely after PSA merger into Stellantis due to impact of Covid-19 and chip shortages.